 Before we dive into the details of this post, if your dog becomes seriously disabled due to dysplasia or any other condition, you might need to invest in a set of wheels to help them get around.

-We did a post about this that you can check out on this link to a wheelchair for dog review.
+We did a post about this that you can check out on this link to Should I Get My Dog a Wheelchair?

 What Is Canine Hip Dysplasia?

 Canine hip dysplasia is a hereditary condition in dogs that can be exacerbated or brought on by life factors such as diet, body weight, levels of exercise, etc.